heavyai/heavyai-draw/README.md

 # Testing and Linting

-Contributions to the HEAVY.AI Draw library should be unit-tested and linted.
+Contributions to the HeavyAI Draw library should be unit-tested and linted.

 The linter can be invoked manually with